menandmice/micetro_docs/guides/user-manual/admin_license.rst

 * Reporting module

-**[TO-DO: screenshots.]**

 Viewing license keys
 --------------------

 The :guilabel:`Admin --> Configuration --> Licenses` page shows detailed information about every key configured in Micetro, including utilization by showing the number of DNS zones and IP Addresses in use.

 The License Management page displays cards for active modules with a list of associated license keys, either active or expired.
 The usage of the license (for example the number of DNS zones used, compared to the license limit) is shown in a usage bar in the upper right of the license card.
 The bottom right of the card shows the expiry date for the currently active license key.

 .. image:: ../../images/license-management.png
   :width: 80%